 Step 3: Approval

-If your application meets the guidelines, we’ll send you an invoice for the permit cost.
-Once your payment is received, we’ll send you the permit in the mail.
+If your application meets the guidelines, we will send you the permit in the mail.

 You must clearly display your permit on the front door or window of your business.

-We'll post you an option to renew your permit along with an invoice 6 weeks before your permit is due to expire.
+We'll post you an option to renew your permit before your permit is due to expire.